Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/settings/integrator.rst

 Multiple Importance Sample
    By default lighting from the world is computed solely with indirect light sampling.
-   However for more complex environment maps this can be too noisy, as sampling the BSDF may not easily find the highlights in the environment map image.
+   However, for more complex environment maps this can be too noisy, as sampling the BSDF may not easily find the highlights in the environment map image.
 By enabling this option, the world background will be sampled as a lamp, with lighter parts automatically given more samples.